pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 api.ocp4.example.
 ```

-- The DHCP service does not require any additional changes
+- The DHCP service does not require any additional changes.

 ### Create an ssh key for authentication to the control-plane node.
-1. Create an ssh key
+1. Create an ssh key for the installation.
 ```
 $ ssh-keygen -t ed25519 -N '' -f ~/.ssh/ocp412
 Generating public/private ed25519 key pair.